RBND-studio/flows-sdk/examples/README.md

 - [React Vite](./react/vite) - A simple example of how to use Flows with React and Vite.
 - [Vue Nuxt](./vue/nuxt-custom-components) - A simple example of how to use Flows with Vue and Nuxt and custom components.
 - [Angular](./angular) - A simple example of how to use Flows with Angular and custom components.
+- [JavaScript CDN](./js//cdn) - A simple example of how to use Flows with JavaScript without NPM by loading global script from CDN.

 ## Reporting Issues